federico-paolillo/memoize/README.md

 Add an `using` for `Memoization` namespace.
 Call `Memoizer.Memoize(fn)` and pass it the function that you want to memoize.
-You will get back and instance of `Memoizer` which you can use to control memoization for your function.
+You will get back an instance of `Memoizer` which you can use to control memoization for your function.
 Invoke the method `Call` from the `Memoizer` instance to execute the memoized function.

 For example: